chory-lab/bme590-fall-2025/README.md

 ---

 ## Step 6.
-Updating to the Latest Version
+Updating to the Latest Workshop Versions

-To make sure you always have the most recent versions of the course materials and workshops:
+We are periodically improving the workshops, so to make sure you always have the most recent versions of the course materials and workshops:

 - **From VS Code**
   - Open the integrated terminal in VS Code (``Ctrl+` `` on Windows/Linux, or ``Cmd+` `` on Mac).